-Reverse Stock Split
+Reverse Stock Splits

-On July 1, 2021, the Company effected a reverse split of shares of the Company's common stock at a ratio of 1-for-20.5 pursuant to an amendment to the Company's certificate of incorporation approved by the Company's board of directors and stockholders.
-The par value was not adjusted as a result of the reverse split.
-All issued and outstanding common stock shares and per share amounts contained in the financial statements have been retroactively adjusted to reflect this reverse stock split for all periods presented, and the conversion ratios for the Company's outstanding preferred stock was adjusted accordingly.
-See Note 6 - Equity Securities for additional information.
+On March 13, 2023, the Company effected a reverse stock split of shares of the Company's Common Stock at a ratio of 1-for-16 pursuant to an amendment to the Company's certificate of incorporation approved by the Company's board of directors (the "Board"), and stockholders.
+The par value and authorized shares were not adjusted as a result of the reverse split.
+All issued and outstanding shares of Common Stock and per share amounts contained in the financial statements have been retroactively adjusted to reflect this reverse stock split for all periods presented.